Noosa Shire Landholder Guide

 From 5-40km from the coastline

-Waterways: Noosa subcatchment creeks – Kin Kin, Cooroibah, Ringtail, Cooloothin Creek, Sandy Creek and main trunk of Six-Mile Creek and connecting tributaries of the Mary River.
+Waterways: Noosa subcatchment creeks – Kin Kin, Cooroibah, Ringtail, Cooloothin, and Sandy Creek and main trunk of Six-Mile Creek and connecting tributaries of the Mary River.

 Lake systems, sand-based streams and clay-based streams.